Photo by Erik Mclean on Unsplash |

 For all the times I didn't get it, Mom and Dad, I am sorry.
 I wish I could go back in time, knowing what I know now, and do a few things differently.
 I wish I had slowed down, asked you more questions, taken time to listen to your answers, and benefited more from what you had to say.

 Of course, I can't go back.
 On the contrary, the years seem to be racing by as I get closer and closer to being that old person that someone else doesn't understand.
 But maybe, by writing this, I can encourage someone else to take time, stop and listen.
-Maybe, if you are reading, you will some day be the one sitting with an old person, and you'll remember these words, and try harder than I did to understand.
+Maybe, if you are reading, you will some day be the one sitting with an old person, and you'll remember these words, and try harder to understand.